stfc/PSyclone/doc/user_guide/psyke.rst

                    "region_name": ("main", "init")})

 This will create a Fortran file called ``driver-main-init.f90``, which can then be compiled and executed.
+This stand-alone program will read the NetCDF file created during an execution of the actual program, call the kernel with all required input parameter, and compare the output variables with the original output variables.
+This can be used to create stand-alone test cases to reproduce a bug, or for performance optimisation of a stand-alone kernel.

 NetCDF Extraction for LFRic
 ++++++++++++++++++++++++++++